dotswg/dots-architecture/draft-ietf-dots-architecture.md

 domains -- for example, between an enterprise domain and the domain of a third-party attack mitigation service -- as well as to a single administrative domain.
-DOTS is generally assumed to be most effective when aiding coordination of attack response between two or more participating network domains, but single domain scenarios are valuable in their own right, as when aggregating intra-domain DOTS client signals for inter-domain coordinated attack response.
+DOTS is generally assumed to be most effective when aiding coordination of attack response between two or more participating networks, but single domain scenarios are valuable in their own right, as when aggregating intra-domain DOTS client signals for inter-domain coordinated attack response.